 - How quickly do they incorporate your business?

-Based on these criteria, we scored Incorporate.com 4/10.
+Based on these criteria, we decided Incorporate.com is a fairly ok service.
 While we were impressed with their customer service and their longevity, their formation packages are overpriced compared to other services, and they have some significant additional fees required to access the “included features” in their top two packages.

 Plus, their registered agent service isn’t included in any package, and costs $235 per year extra, which is a much higher price point than many of their competitors charge.
 By comparison, most competitors price registered agent service at $150 per year or less.